jdittrich/userNeedResearchBook/text/allURBook.md

 Similarly, if my writing is rather messy, I rewrite some words to ensure that I can later decipher what I wrote.

-I write and draw my supplements in another color than the original notes.
+I write and draw my supplements in another color than the color of the original notes.
 When I wrote my notes during the interview with a blue pen I use black for the supplements or vice versa, since I like to be able to keep track of what I did in which step of the process.